karanthpallavi/DIGIT-RUBBER/README.md

 ## Contact

-Please use this GitHub repository's [Issue tracker](https://github.com/TIBHannover/DIGIT-RUBBER/issues/) to request new terms/classes or report errors or specific concerns related to the ontology.
+Please use this GitHub repository's [Issue tracker](https://github.com/TIBHannover/DIGIT-RUBBER/issues/) to request new terms/classes or report errors or specific concerns related to the digitrubber ontology.

 ## Acknowledgements